meekostuff/HyperFrameset/README.md

 ### Page Transition Animation

 To enable author supplied animation of page transitions, HyperFrameset provides the `Meeko.panner.config()` method.
-You could use it by placing something like the following in your **decor document**
+You could use it by placing something like the following in your **frameset document**

 	Meeko.panner.config({
 		duration: 0, // minimum time (ms) between paging start and end.